bcakmakoglu/vue-flow/.changeset/weak-points-whisper.md

 'vueflow': minor
 ---

-Add plugin API to Vue Flow Storage
+Add plugin API to Vue Flow App

 ## Summary

-- Add plugin API to Vue Flow Storage
+- Add plugin API to Vue Flow App
 - Allows to add plugins that can add custom functionality to the store
 - Provides hooks for
   - `beforeCreate` - before a store is created